Starting along the Oak Creek Canyon Trail.

 But there is!
 A cairn leads to the right.

-View up at the cross move crux, just above the crack seen here.
-There's a handhold to aid in this short cross move, which puts you on a ledge on the top right of this photo (obscured by the wall).
+View back up at the cross move crux, just above the chimney.
+There's a handhold to aid in this short cross move.

 Continuing up to Rainbow Peak, Class 2.